Skip to main navigation Skip to content Skip to footer

 A big first step, yet questions remain as HUD announces $5 billion in federal disaster funds for Texas

-State issues•by John Henneberger•Posted November 17, 2017
+Disaster Recovery, State issues•by John Henneberger•Posted November 17, 2017

 (Editor’s note — This statement has been altered to incorporate the voice of our partner, Texas Appleseed) Meanwhile the White…

-Tags: CDBG-DR, HUD, Hurricane Harvey, Texas
+Tags: CDBG, Disaster recovery, HUD, Hurricane Harvey, Texas

 It’s increasingly difficult for low-income people to find an affordable home

-National issues, State issues, Studies•by •Posted October 26, 2017
+National issues, Research, State issues, Subsidized Housing•by Texas Housers Staff•Posted October 26, 2017

 The sharp rise in demand for apartment homes and ever-increasing rents have left very low-income households with few options for…